fnaumenko/isChIP/README.md

 * “loss” of selected fragments according to desired percentage;
 * “contamination” with background fragments; addition of the random reference genome fragments with correspondent length and desired relative number;
 * size selection: selection of fragments fitted to desirable size;
-* sequencing of the fragments from positive and negative strands: cutting the 5’end of the fragment of desirable length; addition to the correspondent field of the FASTQ file.
+* sequencing of the fragments from positive and negative strands: cutting the 5’end of the fragment of desirable length; addition to the output file.

 Simulated binding events are specified by optional parameter, called [*template*](Template).

 The input parameters of simulation process (fragment size distribution,  total number of sequenced reads,  background levels, amplification coefficient, type of fragment library (single-end or paired-end, etc.) are adjusted correspondently to those in real ChIP-Seq experiment.

-The model was developed by Dr. Tatiana Subkhankulova, Imperial College London.
+The model was developed by [Dr. Tatiana Subkhankulova](https://www.linkedin.com/in/tatiana-subkhankulova-0876a240), Imperial College London.

 **isChIP** runs on the command line under Windows, Linux and Mac OS X.<br>